MicrosoftDocs/cpp-docs/docs/c-runtime-library/environmental-constants.md

 ## Remarks

-This constant defines the environmental length for strings.
+The `_MAX_ENV` constant defines the environmental length for strings.

 |Constant|Meaning|
 |--------------|-------------|